Pakistan's CPEC delusion - first published 2016

 higher prices than India.
 CPEC is therefore a means for China to dump both

-surplus coal, coal plants and labour on Pakistan.
+surplus coal, coal plants and labor on Pakistan.
 Tariffs under CPEC start at

 Pak Rs 8.5/ unit (which will keep increasing) whereas Indian plants can run